Visit Ngorongoro Crater in Tanzania

-Ngororngoro Crater is the world largest un-flooded and unbroken caldera and one of the worlds greatest natural wildlife and habitat spectacles.
-Ngorongoro Crater is home to many big game animals and a special place to include in any Tanzania safari adventure.
+Ngorongoro Crater is the world largest un flooded and unbroken caldera and one of the worlds greatest natural wildlife and habitat spectacles.
+Ngorongoro Crater is home to the 'big 5' and many other wildlife species and a special place to include in any Tanzania safari adventure.

 Ngorongoro crater is a natural amphitheater with a diameter of 19.2 km, a depth of 610m and covers an area of 304 sq km.

-Old bull elephants descend to the floor of Ngorongoro crater to find food.
-The elephants destruction of yellow acacia trees is much in evidence.
+Old bull elephants descend to the floor of Ngorongoro Crater to find food.
+Their destruction of yellow acacia trees is much in evidence.

-The mixture of habitats - forest, canyons, grasslands, plains, lakes and marshes - are home to abundant bird species.
+A mixture of habitats, including forest, canyons, grasslands, plains, lakes and marshes are home to an abundance of bird species.